Written for those who are

 boats is covered between the pages of this book.

-NEW chapters on building from a KIT ... many kit assembly photos etc etc. Special
+NEW chapters on building from a STEEL OR ALUMINUM PLANS & CUTTING FILES ... many STEEL OR ALUMINUM PLANS & CUTTING FILES assembly photos etc etc. Special

 offer available for those that already have purchased the previous Metal Boats book ...